One of the unique features of studying at Regent is the opportunity to focus your studies in a particular area of concentration.

 Old Testament

 In relating the story of God and his chosen people, Israel, the Old Testament lays the foundation for the faith of Christians.
 The Old Testament concentration leads you to explore, through these ancient writings, the character of God, his commitment to restore his people and all of creation, and both positive and negative human responses to God’s grace.
 Complemented by elective courses in other disciplines, this concentration encourages you to draw on the rich resources of the Old Testament in expressing your Christian faith, in addition to providing a firm foundation for advanced studies in Old Testament.
-You are encouraged to meet with the coordinator early in your program in order to determine the overall shape of your concentration.

 - Biblical Hermeneutics and Criticism (BIBL 600)